 Here is a neat method for estimating the height of a tree.
-Each girl will need a partner.
-One of the girls should stand by the tree trunk.
-The other girl should take a ruler in her hand and walk away from the tree.
-When she is a good distance away, she should hold out the ruler in her hand at arm's length and look towards the tree.
+This method is easy to implement and it does not require the ground between the student and the tree to be level.
+Each student will need a partner.
+One of the students should stand by the tree trunk.
+The other student should take a ruler in his or her hand and walk away from the tree.
+When that student is a good distance away, he/she should hold out the ruler at arm's length and look towards the tree.
 The ruler should be straight up and down with the 12 inch mark near the top.
-The girl should align the bottom of the ruler with the base of the tree trunk.
-If the top of the ruler looks like it is below the top of the tree, she should go farther from the tree and try again.
-If the top of the ruler looks like it is above the top of the tree, she should go closer to the tree.
-Eventually, she should find the perfect distance where the bottom of the ruler looks like it is aligned with the base of the tree and the top of the ruler is aligned with the top of the tree.
+(You can tape a string with a washer on it to the ruler to use as a plumb bob if you wish.)
+The student should align the bottom of the ruler with the base of the tree trunk.
+If the top of the ruler looks like it is below the top of the tree, the student should go farther from the tree and try again.
+If the top of the ruler looks like it is above the top of the tree, the student should go closer to the tree.
+Eventually, the student should find the perfect distance where the bottom of the ruler looks like it is aligned with the base of the tree.

-Once she has found the right place to stand, she should ask her partner to hold out her hand on the tree trunk.
-Keeping the ruler lined up properly, the girl away from the tree should see whether her partner's hand looks like it is above the 1 inch mark or below the 1 inch mark.
+Once the student has found the right place to stand, the partner should hold out his or her hand on the tree trunk.
+Keeping the ruler lined up properly, the student away from the tree should see whether the partner's hand looks like it is above the 1 inch mark or below the 1 inch mark.
 (The 12 inch mark should be at the top of the ruler, of course).
-She should ask her partner to raise or lower her hand until it looks even with the 1 inch mark.
-She should check again that the base of the tree looks like it is at the base of the ruler and that the top of the tree is still aligned with the top of the ruler.
+The student should ask the partner to raise or lower the hand until it looks even with the 1 inch mark.
+The student should check again that the base of the tree looks like it is at the base of the ruler and that the top of the tree is still aligned with the top of the ruler.

-The girl by the tree should keep her hand where it was while her partner walks back to her.
-The partner with the ruler should put her hand where her partner's hand was.
+The student by the tree should keep his or her hand where it was while the other student walks back.
+The student with the ruler should put his or her hand where the partner's hand was.
 The partner who was standing by the tree should use the tape measure and determine how many inches there are from the hand down to the ground.
-It turns out that the number of inches from the hand to the ground is the same as the number of feet in the total height of the tree.
-The girls should record that number of feet on the worksheet.
+Ask the students how this information can be used to determine the height of the tree in feet.